Inspiring stories to inspire you

 Do you truly listen to your gut instinct?
 What about your heart?
 If so, do you follow it?

-We are delighted to announce that on our panel discussion will be Nicola Green.
 A spiritual advisor and mentor for over 30 years, Nic spent much of her youth suppressing her feelings and desperately trying to fit into a world that seemed to reject her.
 Author of, ‘The Gift Of Your Wounds’, she will be discussing how a series of events including low self-esteem, dyslexia, depression, Lyme’s disease and the tragic loss of her baby led to her stepping back into following her calling and turning her hurt into helping others.

 One of our chosen charity partners for 2020 is IDAS.
 Every time a person purchases a ticket for one of our events, they can choose to add a donation to their ticket price.
 Starting life as York Women’s Aid in 1977, IDAS is the largest specialist charity in Yorkshire supporting anyone experiencing or affected by domestic abuse or sexual violence.
 Their services include refuge accommodation, community-based support, peer mentoring, group work and access to a free, confidential out-of-hours’ helpline.
 They recognise that most victims of domestic abuse and sexual violence are women and provide a number of single-sex services such as refuges to women and their children.
 However, most of their services are accessible to anyone who is affected by abuse and they encourage male and LGBT+ victims and survivors to access their support.
 For children and young people, they have also developed one-to-one and group support.
 Their young persons’ RYPP (Respect Young Person’s Programme) also works with families where the young person is abusive.
 Find out more at idas.org.uk